iterative/dvc.org/content/docs/start/model-management/model-cicd.md

 registry chapter, all DVC model registry actions are captured in your Git repository as Git tags with a specific format.

-This also means that we can create CICD actions in our git repository which will be triggered whenever versions are registered or stages are assigned.
+This also means that we can create CICD actions in our Git repository which will be triggered whenever versions are registered or stages are assigned.

 In the following, we will have a look at an example CICD workflow on GitHub